hashicorp/terraform-website/content/source/docs/plugin/framework/providers.html.md

 }
 ```

-Even if the provider does not want to accept user configuration, it must return
+Even if the provider does not want to accept practitioner configuration, it must return
 an empty schema.

 The schema is meant to be immutable.
 It should not change at runtime, and